Skip to main content

 2 mentions Positive Neutral Negative

 The game evokes a strong emotional response through its relaxing atmosphere and historical context, enhanced by excellent music.
-Players often find themselves moved, particularly during poignant moments such as the death of a character, leading to genuine emotional reactions.
+Players often find themselves moved, particularly during poignant moments such as the death of a character, leading to genuine emotional reactions like tears.

 • “Relaxing, historical, and a nice emotional touch at times too.”